zeux/meshoptimizer/README.md

 ## Vertex/index buffer compression

-After all of the above optimizations, the geometry data is optimal for GPU to consume - however, you don't have to store the data as is.
-In case storage size or transmission bandwidth is of importance, you might want to compress vertex and index data.
+In case storage size or transmission bandwidth is of importance, you might want to additionally compress vertex and index data.
 While several mesh compression libraries, like Google Draco, are available, they typically are designed to maximize the compression ratio at the cost of disturbing the vertex/index order (which makes the meshes inefficient to render on GPU) or decompression performance.
-Additionally they frequently don't support custom game-ready quantized vertex formats and thus require to re-quantize the data after loading it, introducing extra quantization errors and making decoding slower.
+They also frequently don't support custom game-ready quantized vertex formats and thus require to re-quantize the data after loading it, introducing extra quantization errors and making decoding slower.

 Alternatively you can use general purpose compression libraries like zstd or Oodle to compress vertex/index data - however these compressors aren't designed to exploit redundancies in vertex/index data and as such compression rates can be unsatisfactory.

 To that end, this library provides algorithms to "encode" vertex and index data.
-The result of the encoding is generally significantly smaller than initial data, and remains compressible with general purpose compressors - so you can either store encoded data directly (for modest compression ratios and maximum decoding performance), or further compress it with zstd et al, to maximize compression rate.
+The result of the encoding is generally significantly smaller than initial data, and remains compressible with general purpose compressors - so you can either store encoded data directly (for modest compression ratios and maximum decoding performance), or further compress it with zstd/Oodle to maximize compression ratio.

 To encode, you need to allocate target buffers (preferably using the worst case bound) and call encoding functions: